Justin Wren

-Justin Christopher Wren (born April 27, 1987) is an American humanitarian worker and a professional mixed martial artist, currently competing in the heavyweight division of Bellator MMA.
+Justin Christopher Wren (born April 27, 1987) is an American humanitarian worker and former professional mixed martial artist, who competed in the heavyweight division of Bellator MMA.
 A professional competitor since 2006, Wren has also formerly competed for the UFC, and was a cast member of SpikeTV's The Ultimate Fighter: Heavyweights.

 Amateur wrestling career

 Wren enjoyed a highly successful and decorated wrestling career before venturing into MMA.
 He was a standout at Texas wrestling powerhouse Bishop Lynch High School, where he was coached by Olympic Gold Medalists Kenny Monday and Kendall Cross.
 During that time, he was a two time Prep State Champion (2004, 2005) and a two time Prep all-American, winning the Prep National Championship his senior year in Lehigh, Pennsylvania.

 While he was indeed a standout collegiate-style wrestler, Wren's greatest success came in the Greco Roman style.
 He was a two time All-American in that discipline, winning the national championship in Fargo, ND the summer after his senior year in high school ('05).
 This championship gained him national attention and earned him a scholarship to the U.S. Olympic Education Center at Northern Michigan University to train for the Olympics to compete in Greco Roman wrestling.